KishanParashar/Spotify-Clone/README.md

 # Spotify-Clone
-this is a spotify clone with css and javascript ya and this is my readme for this project.
+this is a spotify clone with css and javascript and this is my readme for this project.